 As a part of my work as chaplain in Evergreen Catholic Schools, I spent a good part of the 2020-21 school year hosting a virtual Bible Study.
 Following along the structure laid out by Jeff Cavins’ in his “Great Adventure” Bible timeline, this study reads through the fourteen narrative books of the Bible: Genesis, Exodus, Numbers, Joshua, Judges, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, Ezra, Nehemiah, 1 Maccabees, Luke, and the Acts of the Apostles.

 The process for our study will be simple.

-Second, I’ll release videos throughout the study which will introduce twelve distinctive time periods in which the story of our salvation is set.
+Second, I’ll release videos throughout the study which will introduce each distinctive time period in which the story of our salvation is set.
 All of the videos are available on this playlist.
-The first of I’d like you to watch before beginning the study is an introduction to the Bible, which you can view here:
+The first of I’d like you to watch before beginning the study is an introduction to the Bible:

 - The Didache Bible